-We design a facile and green self-assembly route for the large-scale production of the bimetallic coordination polymers - Zn(MAA)2/Pd(II) nanoribbons by employing two terminal units with distinct hard-soft properties of the smallest semi-rigid methacrylate anion (MAA-) to combine with two different kinds of metal ions, respectively.
-The COO- (chemically hard base) served as the initial units are applied to coordinate with the Zn2+ ions for constructing host network of this Janus CPs by facilely adjusting the proportion of ethanol/water to control the desolvation degree.
-After soaking in ethanol solution of PdCl2, the alkene units (chemically soft base) act as the secondary donors to load the soft noble metal Pd2+ ions to form Zn(MAA)2/Pd(II) nanoribbons, which are ideal precursors of ZnO/PdO nanoribbons.
-By pyrolyzing the dual metal ion equipped Zn(MAA)2/Pd(II) precursors, ZnO nanoribbons supported PdO nanoparticles (NPs) with a well-defined structure are facilely fabricated with a large scale.
+We designed a facile and green self-assembly route for the large-scale production of bimetallic coordination polymer–Zn(MAA)2/Pd(II) nanoribbons by employing two terminal units with distinct hard–soft properties of the smallest semi-rigid methacrylate anion (MAA−) to combine with two different metal ions.
+The COO− (chemically hard base) served as the initial unit, which was applied to coordinate with the Zn2+ ions for constructing the host network of this Janus CPs by facilely adjusting the proportion of ethanol/water to control the degree of solvation.
+After soaking in an ethanol solution of PdCl2, the alkene units (chemically soft base) act as secondary donors to load the soft noble metal Pd2+ ions and form Zn(MAA)2/Pd(II) nanoribbons, which are ideal precursors of ZnO/PdO nanoribbons.
+By pyrolyzing the dual metal ion equipped Zn(MAA)2/Pd(II) precursors, ZnO nanoribbon supported PdO nanoparticles (NPs) with a well-defined structure were facilely fabricated on a large scale.
 Furthermore, the as-obtained ZnO/PdO nanoribbons exhibit efficient catalytic performance for the reduction of 4-NP, which can convert 99.3% of the substrates within 6 min.
-This superior catalytic performance may attribute to the well-dispersed PdO nanoparticles as well as the no additional agents introduced green synthetic method.
+This superior catalytic performance may be attributed to the well-dispersed PdO nanoparticles as well as the absence of additional agents introduced a green synthetic method.